ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Use of Keying Material Exporters

 WebTransport over HTTP/3 supports the use of TLS keying material exporters
 {{!RFC8446, Section 7.5}}.
 Since the underlying QUIC connection may be shared by multiple WebTransport sessions, WebTransport defines its own mechanism for deriving a TLS exporter that separates keying material for different sessions.
-If the user requests an exporter for a given WebTransport session with a specified label and context, the resulting exporter SHALL be a TLS exporter as defined in
-{{!RFC8446, Section 7.5}} with the label set to "EXPORTER-WebTransport" and the context set to the serialization of the "WebTransport Exporter Context" struct as defined below.
+If the user requests an exporter for a given WebTransport session with a specified label and context, the resulting exporter SHALL be a TLS exporter as defined in{{!RFC8446, Section 7.5}} with the label set to "EXPORTER-WebTransport" and the context set to the serialization of the "WebTransport Exporter Context" struct as defined below.

 ~~~
 WebTransport Exporter Context {